jxxcarlson/DrumLanguage/README.md

 The drum app is a very weak application of items (2) and (3).
 It is first test case for the viability of this project.

+**Notes on the Drum App**

+My approach was to map each letter a–z to a phonetic class, then map phonetic classes to musical pitches.
+The phonetic class o f a, e, i, o, u is VOWEL.
+Consonants are divided into various classes, e.g., m, n of type NASAL.
+Each class is assigned a pitch, and so any string of characters is mapped to a sequence of pitch names.
+For example, Hello is assigned the sequence G3 G2 C3 C3 G2.
+Here the numerical part of a pitch name refers to its octave.
+Thus G3 is one octave higher than G2.
+The pitches used to represent the pitch classes are G2 C3, E3, F3, G3, Bb3, D — a dominant ninth chord.
+This choice of mapping makes the drumming sound relatively harmonious.

 **Notes**

 - I've added another test app: `./app/EuterpiaTest.elm`.